oopsmonk/documentation/node-software/0.1/iri/references/api-reference.md

 ## broadcastTransactions

-Sends transaction trytes to an IOTA node.
+Sends transaction trytes to a node.

  ### Parameters